serbrech/blog/_posts/2016-07-22-migrating-teamcity-to-docker-and-data-containers.md

 ### Restoring backup

-I took a backup of the existing teamcity config folders, from the teamcity UI, and unzipped it on my local machine :
+I [took a backup of our existing teamcity](https://confluence.jetbrains.com/display/TCD10/Creating+Backup+from+TeamCity+Web+UI), from the teamcity UI, and unzipped it on my local machine :

     C:\teamcityupgrade> ls